percona/pmm/doc/source/deploy/server/docker.setting-up.rst

 ----------------------------------------------------------------------------------

 To install specific |pmm-server| version instead of the latest one, just put desired version number after the colon.
+Also in this scenario it may be useful to `prevent updating PMM Server via the web interface <https://www.percona.com/doc/percona-monitoring-and-management/glossary.option.html>`_ with the ``DISABLE_UPDATES`` docker option.

-For example, installing version 1.14.1 would look as follows:
+For example, installing version 1.14.1 with disabled update button in the web interface would look as follows:

 .. code-block:: bash